KristianLyng/varnishfoo/chapter-4.rst

 directly in `vcl_recv`, but the above form will yield a VCL file that is easier to read and organize over time.

-In `normalize_sports` we do an exact string compare between the client-provided ``Host`` header and ``sports.example.com``.
+In `normalize_sports` we do an exact string comparison between the client-provided ``Host`` header and ``sports.example.com``.
 In HTTP, the name of the header is case insensitive, so it doesn't matter if you type `req.http.host`, `req.http.Host` or `req.http.HoST`.
 Varnish will figure it